dennischow/catalysthics-core-js-controls/README.md

-# catalysthics-core-js-controls
+# Core Javascript Controls from Catalysthics

-part of a webapp core controls written in javascript
+## Part of a webapp core features/controls written in javascript.

+Demonstrating part of my skill-set in front-end development.